Home Alone 4: Plot

 Taking matters into his own hands, Kevin sets up booby traps for Marv and Vera.
 The next morning, the duo head to the house after Peter and Natalie leave to pick up the royals.
 Kevin locks Mr. Prescott in the basement, but eventually discovers Marv and Vera's real accomplice is Molly, who is also Marv's mother.
 Kevin is locked in the basement with Mr. Prescott and Prescott says with the smart remotes Molly gave the offenders they had shut off the cameras during the break-in when he was taking an unscheduled break from his duties because he despises working for Natalie; he and Kevin then apologize for misjudging each other.
 After several failed attempts to call Kate back, Kevin escapes via the house's dumbwaiter and temporarily traps Marv underneath it.
 Marv and Vera pursue Kevin throughout the house, where they spring the traps and suffer various injuries, while Molly is trapped in the house's elevator.

-At the airport, Peter suspects that something is wrong back at the house and takes a cab back to Natalie's to check on Kevin due to a suspicious phone call received from Kate of Kevin’s Whereabouts.
-Meanwhile Kate, Buzz and Megan also drive to the mansion due to the suspicious nature of the calls made by both Peter and Molly about Kevin’s whereabouts.
+At the airport, Peter suspects that something is wrong back at the house.
+He takes a cab back to Natalie's to check on Kevin due to a suspicious phone call received from Kate regarding Kevin's whereabouts.
+Meanwhile Kate, Buzz and Megan also drive to the mansion due to the suspicious nature of the calls made by both Peter and Molly about Kevin's whereabouts.
 Kevin uses an altered recording of Marv's voice to spark an argument between him and Vera.
-Then Kevin hits Marv in the groin with a remote-controlled plane causing Marv to fall down flight of stairs taking Vera along with him.
+Then Kevin hits Marv in the groin with a remote-controlled plane causing Marv to fall down a flight of stairs taking Vera along with him.
 The duo is then tricked by Kevin with a secret wall switch, ends up being launched onto a chandelier, and are knocked unconscious by their fall.
 Molly, having escaped the elevator, grabs Kevin, but is quickly knocked out cold by Mr. Prescott who also escaped via the dumbwaiter shaft and calls the police.

 As Peter, Kate, Buzz, and Megan arrive, Kevin, with Buzz and Megan's help, prevents a final escape attempt from Marv and Vera.
 The royal family and Natalie arrive, and the offenders' plot to kidnap the prince is revealed to Natalie's shock.
 Mr. Prescott, per Kevin's advice, resigns from his position as her butler.
 Realizing that their relationship was built on infatuation rather than love and was affecting his responsibilities as a husband and father, Peter breaks up with Natalie, and reconciles with Kate and their children.
 Grateful to Kevin for his foiling of the kidnapping plot, the royals spend Christmas with the newly reunited McCallisters, devastating Natalie.